-- Why did this child develop SM? (influencing, precipitating, and maintaining factors)
+- Why did the child develop Selective Mutism? (influencing, precipitating, and maintaining factors)

 - Why does Selective Mutism persist despite past treatment and parent/teacher awareness?

-- What can be done at home, in school, and in the real world to help the child build the coping skills necessary to overcome his/her social communication challenges?
+- What can be done at home, in school, and in real world settings to help the child build the coping skills necessary to overcome his or her social communication challenges?

 Children with SM need strategies and/or interventions to progress from nonverbal communication to spoken communication.
 This is the Transitional Stage of Communication© (Stage 2 on the Social Communication Bridge©), and this aspect is missing from most treatment plans.

-So how do you help a child progress from nonverbal to verbal communication?
+How do you help a child progress from nonverbal to verbal communication?
 Time in the therapy office is simply not enough.
 The office setting is used to help prepare the child for the school and real work environments by developing strategies that help the child unlearn his/her conditioned behavior.
-Then, in the Real World and within the school setting, the strategies/interventions are implemented.
+Then, within the school and real world settings, the strategies/interventions are implemented.